What Minification Does and Why It Matters

 The result is a single line of valid CSS that looks unreadable to humans but parses identically in every browser.

 A practical workflow: develop with well-commented, nicely formatted CSS for maintainability.
-When ready for production, paste the CSS into ToolForte's CSS Minifier.
-Copy the minified output.
+When ready for production, paste into ToolForte's CSS Minifier.
 The tool shows you the before and after file sizes so you can see the exact reduction.

 For WordPress users who add custom CSS through the Customizer or a custom CSS plugin, this step is particularly valuable.
 WordPress does not minify custom CSS by default, so every byte of whitespace and every comment is served to every visitor.